 - 1. Specify 301 or 311 or 201 : calculationType. - 2.
 Specify compositional building blocks in numSpecies (see the description of numSpecies variable). - 3.
-Optionally specify the approximate atomic volumes for each atom type (or for each compositional block) using keyblock Latticevalues. - 4.
+Optionally specify the approximate atomic volumes for each atom type (or for each compositional block) using keyblock Latticevalues.
+However, we recommend relying on their default values, built into the program. - 4.
 Specify the following varcomp-only options: